Violin

 Edward Zienkowski

 world-famous virtuoso, teacher.
-Pupil of O. Ruppel and S. Herman in Gdańsk and A. Gertler in Hannover and Brussels.
+Student of O. Ruppel and S. Herman in Gdańsk and A. Gertler in Hannover and Brussels.
 Top prize-winner in the Wieniawski Competition, Poznań; the Mendelssohn-Bartholdy, Berlin; the Paganini, Genoa and the Shigeti, Budapest.
 Concert tours and recordings worldwide.
-Professor of Violin (master class) at the Universitat für Musik und darstellende Kunst, Vienna and on music courses in Poland, Germany, Austria and Japan.
-Juror of international competitions.
+Professor of Violin (masterclass) at the Universitat für Musik und darstellende Kunst, Vienna and on music courses in Poland, Germany, Austria and Japan.
+Juror of national and international competitions.

 Viola